 We had a great time at Hacienda Tres Rios.
 Our room was nice and spacious, and there are lots of amenities and things to do around the property.
 It was a nice place to visit and relax, not having to worry about where to eat or having to look for tours off the resort.
 The beach was not an issue for us, and we enjoyed many hours hanging out at the pool.

 Busy blogger and mom of two girls!
 We love traveling and the great outdoors, and are always looking for our next adventure!

-Our other Mexico reviews:
+Our other Mexico travel posts!

 Our Mayan Riviera wedding

 Aldea Zama condo rentals, Tulum